Smoking Oysters at Home

-This smoked oysters recipe will impress friends and family and become an all time favorite if you enjoy these unique shellfish.
-Smoked salmon and tuna are a popular appetizer for many, however if you have never tasted an oyster after it has been put through a cure and smoking process you are missing out.
-These are known to be a labor of love as it requires several steps that must be done to perfection in order to result in an edible product.
-A mistake during the prep or cooking time mistake will result in something less than desirable but follow the instructions and the result is something truly special and unique.
+This smoked oyster recipe will impress friends and family.
+It will easily become an all-time favorite.
+Smoke oysters at home are a special treat and a unique way to enjoy these delicious shellfish.
+Smoked salmon and tuna are the most common smoked seafood.
+However, if you have never tasted an oyster after it has been put through a cure and smoking process you are missing out.
+These are known to be a labor of love.
+As such they require many steps that must be done to perfection.
+In order to result in an edible product.
+A mistake during the prep or cooking time will result in something less than desirable.

-If the fish market sells the oysters already shucked that can save a lot of time, but might be more expensive.
-Most locations sell the shellfish by the dozen and the bushel which is typically 5 dozen, so 60 individual oysters.
+Get oysters in the shell or get them already shucked.
+If your local fish market sells the oysters already shucked that can save a lot of time but is more expensive.
+Most locations sell them by the dozen and the bushel which is typically 5 dozen, so 60 individual oysters.
 This recipe is based on making an entire bushel.

 |Prep time||Cook time||Ready in||Yields|